lSoyKevinl/lSoyKevinl/README.md

 - 👋 Hi, I’m @lSoyKevinl
-- 👀 I’m interested in the money
+- 👀 I’m interested in work
 - 🌱 I’m currently learning about coding
 - 💞️ I’m looking to collaborate on some company cool or from videogames
 - 📫 How to reach me, just text me or something like that